Need help managing your finances? Start here.

 Search for scholarships

-There are a lot of scholarships, grants and bursaries available that you can apply for.
-Search The Scholarship Hub and check out the scholarships, grants, and bursaries on offer from Herts.
+- There are lots of scholarships, grants and bursaries you can apply for.
+Check The Scholarship Hub and see what’s available at Herts too.

-Turn2Us details information on grants, welfare benefits and financial assistance that may be available to you.
+- Turn2Us also provides information on grants, welfare benefits and other financial support you might be eligible for.

-The University also has financial awards that you can apply for if you are eligible.
+- The University also has financial awards . that you can apply for, depending on eligibility.

 Sign up for student discounts

-There are a lot of ways to save money including using student discounts.
-Have a look at sites such as UNiDAYS, Student Beans and TOTUM where you can get discounts on clothes, food, travel and much more.
+You can save money in lots of ways, including using student discounts.
+Check out UNiDAYS, Student Beans and TOTUM for discounts on clothes, food, travel and more.

 🩺 Health and wellbeing